wordofwarning/wordofwarning.org/current/2014-autumnwinter/thompson/index.md

 *Presented by* The Lowry + Word of Warning

 ####In Brief
-Glitter, chicken legs and a rice pudding piñata: Selina invites you to her own version of a midnight feast, a cross between the confessions made over coffee at Weight Watchers, and sloppy drunken story-telling over a 3am kebab.
+Glitter, chicken legs and a rice pudding piñata… Selina invites you to her own version of a midnight feast: a cross between the confessions made over coffee at Weight Watchers, and sloppy drunken story-telling over a 3am kebab.
 Sitting somewhere between story-telling, stand-up, live art and theatre, *Chewing The Fat* is a powerful portrayal of how we live with our bodies.

 ####Venue + Booking Details
 Date: Friday 7 November 2014, 8pm